ruby-grape/grape/README.markdown

 ## What is Grape?

 Grape is a REST-like API micro-framework for Ruby.
-It is built to complement existing web application frameworks such as Rails and Sinatra by providing a simple DSL to easily provide APIs.
-It has built-in support for common conventions such as multiple formats, subdomain/prefix restriction, and versioning.
+It''s built to complement existing web application frameworks such as Rails and Sinatra by providing a simple DSL to easily develop RESTful APIs.
+It has built-in support for common conventions, including multiple formats, subdomain/prefix restriction, content negotiation, versioning and much more.

 ## Project Tracking